Effectiveness of Contact Tracing on Networks with Cliques: Model

-Both contact tracing and disease transmission in real social systems are complicated processes.
-We aim to reduce these complications into a minimally mathematically tractable model that captures the most important dynamics of contact tracing and disease spreading.
-We employ a discrete-time SIR model to model disease dynamics \cite{pastor2015epidemic}, where at each time step, the infected ($\mathrm{I}$) individuals infect neighboring susceptible nodes ($\mathrm{S}$) with \textit{transmission} probability $p$.
+Both contact tracing and disease transmission are complicated processes in reality and are affected by various details related to the particular disease, contact tracing procedure, and the underlying social system.
+We aim to reduce these complications into a minimal mathematically tractable model that captures stylized dynamics of contact tracing and disease spreading.
+We employ a discrete-time Susceptible-Infectious-Recovered (SIR) model to model disease dynamics \cite{pastor2015epidemic}, where at each time step, each infected ($\mathrm{I}$) individual independently infects each neighboring susceptible ($\mathrm{S}$) node with \textit{transmission} probability $p$.
 After this, the infected individuals are moved to the recovered ($\mathrm{R}$) compartment.
 Importantly, this time-discretized model ignores variations in recovery times and can only implicitly consider complications such as incubation periods \cite{newman2002spread}.
-These dynamics strike an ideal balance between realism and simplicity for this work.

 Contact tracing can be implemented in various ways, such as with phone applications \cite{rizi2022epidemic}, in different manual tracing settings, or with combinations of these two \cite{zhang2022epidemic}.
-The success of contact tracing can be affected by the ability of individuals to recall contacts, the delay times in the tracing process, mobile-phone application adoption, and the extent to which the individuals follow the isolation recommendations.
-We model all these complications with the \textit{isolation} probability $\alpha$ of a neighboring node successfully isolating such that all further infections are avoided.
-Further, the isolations are done independently using the same contact network as the infections.
-In the model, this translates to infected nodes placing the neighboring susceptible nodes into compartment Q with probability $\alpha$.
-Note that we do not explicitly keep track of the infection status of the quarantined nodes, but the nodes in the Q compartment can be either infected ($\mathrm{Q_I}$) or susceptible ($\mathrm{Q_S}$).
-See Fig.~\ref{fig:demo} for an illustration of the process.
+The success of contact tracing can be affected by the ability of individuals to recall contacts, the delay times in the tracing process, mobile phone application adoption, and the extent to which the individuals follow the isolation or quarantine recommendations \cite{anglemyer8bero, fetzer2021measuring, hossain2022effectiveness}.
+We model all these complications with the probability $\alpha$ of a neighboring node successfully moving to compartment $\mathrm{Q}$ such that all further infections are avoided.
+Further, the contact tracing moving nodes to the $\mathrm{Q}$ compartment is done independently using the same contact network as the infections.
+In the model, this translates to each infected node placing each neighboring node into compartment $\mathrm{Q}$ with probability $\alpha$.
+The nodes in the $\mathrm{Q}$ compartment can be either infected ($\mathrm{Q_I}$) or susceptible ($\mathrm{Q_S}$).
+It is important to highlight that the nodes within $\mathrm{Q}$ are distinctly separated from those in set $\mathrm{R}$, as they are housed in separate compartments.
+Despite this distinction, it should be noted that neither group of nodes contributes to the propagation dynamics.
+Fig.~\ref{fig:demo0} depicts the compartmental structure and the associated transition probabilities, while Fig.~\ref{fig:demo} demonstrates the benefits of contact tracing, particularly when loops are present.